PiyushKrRai/victus-fanboost/Waybar module/README.md

 # Compatible Devices

 This script has very much NOT BEEN TESTED ON ANY MACHINE OTHER THAN MINE.
 So far it's only confirmed to work in the Victus 15 fb-1xxx and Victus 15-fa0xxx models.
 Any use of this script is done AT YOUR OWN RISK and it is assumed you take responsibility for any possible hardware damage.

+#

+for update or queries regarding the waybar module please reach out to raip7172@gmail.com